harasees-singh/Data-Analysis-Project/README.md

 ### Python
 Python provides a vast number of inbuilt libraries which are extensively used for Data Analysis and Machine Learning.
 This project makes use of <a href="https://scikit-learn.org/stable/">sklearn</a>, <a href="https://numpy.org/">numpy</a> and <a href="https://pandas.pydata.org/">pandas</a>.
 Pandas was used for data cleaning, feature engineering and model training.
 Linear Regression was implemented using the sklearn library.

+## Future Scope
+* I would like to analyse real-time data.
+At present the dashboards are static in the sense that they would not automatically update in case the dataset changes.
+I would like to automate data visualization so that the dashboards update whenever a change in the databse is reported.
+* In the future I plan on improving the 'PREDICT SALES' feature by implementing an Artificial Neural Network instead of a Linear Regression Model to increase the accuracy of predictions.